luiscruz/course_sustainableSE/2026/p1_measuring_software/g25_energy_compare.md

 Ultimately, these results still provide a clear and practical takeaway for the everyday user.
 Should you find yourself with a low battery and the urge to scroll, opting for YouTube Shorts over TikTok might just buy you those crucial extra minutes of entertainment.

 # Future work
+This research establishes a baseline for insight into the energy demands of browser-based doomscrolling.
+The reality, however, is that the vast majority of social media consumption occurs on mobile devices.
+Future research can measure these effects for smartphones and tablets.

+This may be of even more import because mobile devices often rely on wireless networks (e.g., Wi-Fi and 5G).
+Investigating the differences between our findings and those for mobile devices can be even more directly applicable to the everyday user's on-the-go experience.

+Additionally, our methodology prioritized isolation.
+We used a fresh browser profile for each experiment for exactly thirty-second sessions.
+This strips away some of the complexities of real-world use.
+Future experiments can focus on the energy impact of fully logged-in sessions where targeted advertising and personalized recommendation algorithms are also running in the background.

+Furthermore, extending the scrolling duration from thirty seconds to several minute, or even hours, would provide valuable insights into sustained power draw.
+Longer sessions would allow insights into how devices handle thermal throttling over time.
+It can also assert whether platforms optimize managing background resources when a user falls into a prolonged doomscrolling loop.

 # Replication Package
 For reproducibility of these experiments, we have published all the scripts and measurement files on a public Github Repository: [Energy-experiments-P1](https://github.com/SSE26/energy-experiments-P1).